MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-microsoft-entra-health.md

 Many IT administrators spend a considerable amount of time investigating the health of the following key scenarios:

 - Interactive user sign-in requests that require Microsoft Entra multifactor authentication.
-- User sign-in requests that require a managed through a Conditional Access policy
+- User sign-in requests that require a managed device through a Conditional Access policy.
 - User sign-in requests that require a compliant device through a Conditional Access policy.
 - User sign-in requests to applications using SAML authentication.